KaminoSec/secnotes/_ctfs/proving_grounds_practice_linux/ProvingGroundsPracticeLinux.md

 has_children: true
 ---

-This is the Proving Grounds Practice Windows boxes section
+This is the Proving Grounds Practice Linux boxes section